system-pclub/GFuzz/README.md

 4. Reproduce GFuzz bugs using GCatch:

-Let's setup GCatch using the Docker environment
+Let's set up GCatch using the Docker environment

 ``` bash
 cd ~